 PLAYING UP

-A. If she makes the top tryout team at the higher age level based on the results of the tryout for that age group.
+A. If she is rated as the number one or two position player on the top tryout team at the higher age level based on the results of the tryout for that age group.
 The player cannot be a coach’s selection player.

-B. If she is rated as the number one or two pitcher or number one catcher of the top tryout team based on the results of the pitching and catching tryouts for that age group.
+B. If she is rated as the number one pitcher or number one catcher of the top tryout team based on the results of the pitching and catching tryouts for that age group.

 C. The MVSA Board of Directors must approve all exceptions.
 The MVSA Board of Directors also reserves the right to request a player(s) to move up to a higher age level in order to fill out rosters to maintain the interests of the program.